-My first memory as an artist dates back to when I was three years old.
-I had been to an amusement park where seeing the Ferris Wheel lit up at night had filled me with awe.
-The next day I noted with amazement that the creases on the palm of my hand reflected the spokes and the curves of the Ferris Wheel.
-Using a blue pen I traced the Ferris Wheel I saw on my hand, adding lights and people, til the scene pulsed with the vibrancy of the the amusement park.
-With pride and excitement at my artistic achievement I ran to show my mother...who made me wash my hand.
+My first memory as an artist dates back to when I was three.
+I was filled with awe, seeing a ferris wheel lit up at night.
+The next day, I noted with amazement that the creases on the palm of my hand looked like the spokes and the curves of the ferris wheel.
+Using a blue pen I traced the ferris wheel I saw on my hand, adding lights and people, until the scene felt vibrancy alive.
+With pride and excitement, at my artistic achievement, I ran to show my mother...who made me wash my hand.

-Everything that was compelling to me about seeing and drawing the Ferris Wheel on my hand is still present in my art today: the excitement of creation; the allure of darkness and color; tension and movement; a sense of wonder, humor, play, and danger.
+Everything that was compelling to me when I drew the ferris wheel on my hand is still present in my art today: the excitement of creation; the allure of darkness and color; tension and movement; a sense of wonder, humor, play, and danger.
 Only now, nobody makes me wash my hands.

-Lucinda Naylor earned her MFA in Painting from the University of Illinois at Chicago.
-Her undergraduate degree is in Theater Arts from the University of Minnesota.
-She has taught full-time at the university level and continues to teach occasionally through the continuing studies program at the Minneapolis College of Art and Design.
+I earned her MFA in Painting from the University of Illinois at Chicago.
+My undergraduate degree is in Theater Arts from the University of Minnesota.
+I have taught full-time at the university level (multiple schools) and continue to teach occasionally through the continuing studies program at the Minneapolis College of Art and Design.

-Lucinda Naylor was Artist in Residence at the Basilica of St. Mary in Minneapolis, Minnesota from 1996-2010.
-Her residency ended with the DVD to ART project--a personal art project that ran afoul of the local archbishop.
-Other residencies of note include being Liturgical Artist in Residence at the College of St. Catherine in 2005 and Artist in Dig at a Neolithic archaeological site near Kilmartin, Scotland in 2006.Naylor works both figuratively and abstractly in multiple media.
-Her artwork includes drawings, sculpture, paintings, prints, labyrinths, and large-scale installations.
-Her recent personal artwork has a lot to do with dogs, rocks, bronze, and film.
+I was Artist in Residence at the Basilica of St. Mary in Minneapolis, Minnesota from 1996-2010.
+My residency ended with the DVD to ART project--a personal art project that ran afoul of the local archbishop.
+Other residencies of note include being Liturgical Artist in Residence at the College of St. Catherine in 2005 and Artist in Dig at a Neolithic archaeological site near Kilmartin, Scotland in 2006.I work both figuratively and abstractly in a variety of media.
+My artwork includes drawings, sculpture, paintings, prints, labyrinths, and large-scale installations.
+I am currently devoted to working on a graphic novel about the Camino de Santiago.

 For information on commissioning, exhibiting, or purchasing my art, send an email to firstname.lastname@example.org.
 Please!
 No reproduction without the artist's permission.
 Thank you!